Hands-On Relay School 2026 Key Dates

 Communications Fundamentals

-• Differences between communications mediums and protocols
+• Differences between communication media and protocols

 • Insight into RS232 and serial communications